habitissimo/myaas/README.md

 ## Extendibility

-MyAss has been designed with mysql in mind, but the implementation is database agnostic and can be adapted easily to work with any type of database which stores data in disk.
+MyAAS has been designed with mysql in mind, but the implementation is database agnostic and can be adapted easily to work with any type of database which stores data in disk.

 Look for [MysqlDatabase adapter](db/launcher/backends/mysql.py) to have an idea of how easy is to support new databases, you just need to extend [AbstractDatabase](db/launcher/backends/__init__.py) and define a few properties.